38 Best Things To Do In Vancouver In Winter (Local’s Guide)

 2. Snowshoeing

 One of the advantages of snowshoeing at Seymour Mountain is its accessibility and convenience.
-The mountain offers equipment rentals, ensuring you have the necessary gear to embark on your expedition.
+The mountain offers equipment rentals, and the trailheads are easily accessible from the parking lot, allowing you to get started on your snowshoeing adventure quickly.

 A person walking in the snow with snowshoes on a sunny day.
 Snowshoeing is one of the best things to do in Vancouver in winter.

-3. Tubing
+3. Hockey

-4. Tobbaganing
+7. Tobbaganing

-5. Snowboarding
+8. Snowboarding

 Four people snowboarding down a mountain in Whistler.
 Snowboarding and other winter activities are popular in Vancouver

-6. Ice Skating
+9. Ice Skating

 Going ice skating is one of the cheapest and easiest non-touristy things to do in Vancouver.
 Many community centres around Vancouver have designated time slots for open skating for the public.

-If you don’tt know how to skate, don’t panic; there are helmets and items to hang on to that they use to teach beginner skaters or young children.
+If you don’t know how to skate, don’t panic; there are helmets and items to hang on to that they use to teach beginner skaters or young children.
 Trust me; it will be easier than holding on to somebody.

 Some local rinks around Vancouver that may have open skating available: